jimbobding/seasons/TESTING.md

 #### Functionality Testing

 ### Navbar
-- Click on all of the nave bar links.
+- Click on all of the navebar links.
-- Click onall of the links of the hamberger menu.
+- Click on all of the links of the hamberger menu.

 ### Results

+- All links go the desired page

 ### Search engine
-- Search for items taht are n the database.
+#### Test
 - Search for items that are not in the database.
 - Search for key words that are in the items.
 - Search for words that are nothing to do with anything in the database.

 ### Results
+- Searched for word box all the products that are boxes showed on the page.
+- Searched for the word subscription all the products that are subscriptions showed on the page.
+-
 ####

 [Back to README](https://github.com/jimbobding/seasons/blob/master/README.md)